 My friend Joshua Becker recently wrote about what he’s learned from blogging in a post called 11 Life Lessons Learned from Blogging.
 It’s wonderful and I agree with every thing he said.
 I’m pleased to share his post and borrow his idea.

-I’d like to add a few virtues that you will develop and strengthen from blogging.
+Following are a few virtues to add to the list that you will develop and strengthen from blogging.

 Writing may come naturally, but the behind the scenes technology of blogging does not.
 I’ve become more patient with every website crash and tumble.